HaotingZhang1/SynBa/README.md

 * (Monotherapy) The estimated noise level for the responses
 * (Combination) The contour plot for the joint posterior distribution of the **synergistic efficacy (ΔHSA)** and the **synergistic potency (α)**
 * (Combination) The histogram of the synergistic efficacy and the synergistic potency

+If you are running the notebooks on Google Colab, then it suffices to directly run the notebook.
+On the other hand, if you are running the notebooks locally on Jupyter notebook, then the two model files `synba_mono.stan` and `synba_combo.stan` need to be in the working directory so that they can be successfully loaded.

 ### Reproducing results
 The repository also contains the codes required to reproduce the results of our work (to be uploaded to bioRxiv).
 Results can be reproduced by following these steps: